 Activities during the year were focussed on assessing the Company's existing projects, reviewing new opportunities and securing additional funding.
-Discussions with various groups continued during the year with respect to the Company and its tenements.

-Mindax Limited has retained its iron project, consisting of a parcel of seven mining tenements for 54 km2 at Mt Forrest, located in Western Australia, and acquired the exploration licence (Exploration Licence 51/1705) in the Meekatharra region of Western Australia.
+The Company retained its iron project, consisting of a parcel of seven mining tenements for 54 km2 at Mt Forrest, located in Western Australia, and its exploration licence (Exploration Licence 51/1705) in the Meekatharra region of Western Australia during the year.